etolabo/kumofs/doc/doc.en.md

 **Set(key, value)**
 Store the key-value pair.
 One key-value pair is copied on three servers.
-If the Set operation is failed (basecause of network trouble, etc.), the associated value of the key becomes indefinite.
+If the Set operation is failed (because of network trouble, etc.), the associated value of the key becomes indefinite.
 Retry to set the value, delete the key or not to get the key.

 **value = Get(key)**
-Retrive the associated value of the key.
+Retrieve the associated value of the key.

 **Delete(key)**
 Delete the key and its associated value.